-HKFRS 10 "Consolidated Financial Statements" and HKAS 28 "Investments in Associates and Joint Ventures"
+Amendments to HKFRS 10 and HKAS 28 (2011) "Consolidated Financial Statements" and HKAS 28 "Investments in Associates and Joint Ventures"

 Amendments to HKFRS 10 and HKAS 28 (2011) address an inconsistency between the requirements in HKFRS 10 and in HKAS 28 (2011) in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
 The amendments require a full recognition of a gain or loss when the sale or contribution of assets between an investor and its associate or joint venture constitutes a business.
 For a transaction involving assets that do not constitute a business, a gain or loss resulting from the transaction is recognised in the investor's profit or loss only to the extent of the unrelated investor's interest in that associate or joint venture.
-The amendments are to be applied prospectively.
-The effective date of these amendments is to be determined.